BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-08-12-gophercon-uk-london-2023.md

 # Day one

-Upon arrival, attendees were greeted with a delightful British-style Gopher plush, serving as a warm and wonderful welcome gift.
+Upon arrival, I was greeted with a delightful British-style Gopher plush, serving as a warm and wonderful welcome gift.

 <center>
 	<img src="/images/posts/gopherconuk2023/IMG_6870.jpeg" alt="Gopher plush">